 We have a global reputation for our world-leading research in composition, ethnomusicology, musicology, music technology, performance and psychology of music.
 Join our inspirational research community as a PhD student and start making a difference.

-The University is rated 69th in the 2014 QS World University Rankings and is in the top ten UK research-intensive universities (latest Research Assessment Exercise).
+The Department of Music is ranked 6th nationally for the quality of our research environment (REF 2021).
 Our academics produce world class and internationally recognised research and the University takes pride in its research-led critical thinking that aims to make an impact in the world.

 The Faculty of Arts and Humanities

 The Faculty is recognised for our world class research, our diverse range of research centres and our highly employable postgraduates.
 We explore, share and recreate expressions of the human experience and are known for our interdisciplinary and diverse approaches, our extensive public engagement and collaborative work, and our innovations in the digital humanities.